sciunto-org/ikiwiki-pandoc/README.md

 Ikiwiki.)

+#### FAQ

+See this article if you encounter issues with https: <http://www.mathjax.org/resources/faqs/#problem-https> and change URLs in templates.

 ### TeX macros ###

 Another nice Pandoc feature is that it parses and uses `\newcommand` and `\renewcommand` macro definitions: